ronny2511/Car-Sales-Prediction/README.md

 # oibsip1
-This is a machine learning project that predicts the price of used cars based on their features such as mileage, age, make and model, and other relevant factors.
+This is a machine learning project that predicts the price of used cars based on their features such as horsepower, enginesize, citympg and other relevant factors.

 ## Dataset
-The dataset used in this project is sourced from Kaggle and contains information about used cars from various car brands.
-The dataset has over 10,000 observations with 8 features, including the target variable (price).
+The dataset used in this project is sourced from https://github.com/amankharwal/Website-data and contains information about cars from various car brands.
+The dataset has over 200 observations with 26 features, including the target variable (price).

 ## Methodology
 We have used a regression model to predict the price of used cars.
 We have performed exploratory data analysis (EDA) to gain insights into the dataset and preprocess the data for model training.
-We have used several machine learning algorithms to build the regression model, including linear regression, decision tree regression, and random forest regression.
-We have also performed hyperparameter tuning to optimize the performance of the model.
+We have used Random Forest Regression machine learning algorithm to build the regression model.

 ## Technologies Used
 Python